pacificclimate/station-data-portal/docs/developer/configuration.md

         read_only: true
 ```

-Note: We mount to this target because the app is built in the
+Note: We mount to target `/app/public/config.yml` because the app is built
-Docker container, and the file is picked up in the build.
+in the Docker _container_, and this file is picked up in the build and
+copied to the appropriate build artifact.
-If we move to a system in which the app is built in the
+If we move to a system in which the app is built in advance in the
-Docker image, then the target will change, likely to
+Docker _image_, then the target will change, likely to
 `/app/build/static/config.yaml`.

 ## Environment variables